VIRTUAL INSTRUCTOR-LED TRAINING – VILT

 It is very important to determine the density of media needed to support the VILT program.
 By including sections of video-based learning into the mix, a trainer can exponentially increase their learner engagement metric.
 Hence, understanding the right balance to include is important.

-Planning Each Section of the Program
+Plan Each Section of the Program

 Each section of the VILT program must follow the principles of engagement, adding benefit, and testing learner abilities.
 Hence, it is important to section the training content into unique segments. where either of the three principles are followed.